 E911 Notification

-Please refer to Configuring UCX for Kari's Law and Ray Baum's Act for additional detail on how this feature and other UCX settings can be used to optimize the ability for emergency response providers to coordinate with customer personel and locate the source of emergency calls as efficiently as possible.
+Please refer to Configuring UCX for Kari's Law and Ray Baum's Act for additional detail on how this feature and other UCX settings can be used to optimize the ability for emergency response providers to coordinate with customer personnel and locate the source of emergency calls as efficiently as possible.

 1. Open the UCX Web-based Configuration Utility